 - autism wandering

 - inability to recognize & understand danger, which is by there is an increased chance of fatalities for those diagnosed with autism

-None of that even counts the kids who have disorders related to autism, according to the Autism Research Institute, including:
+And lets think about the kids who have disorders related to autism or the varieties of autism, according to the Autism Research Institute, including:

 - Angelman Syndrome